 - Show one question at a time and, optionally, lock questions after answering to prevent students from returning to earlier questions.

 Respondus LockDown Browser CANNOT be used for at-home exams.
 It is designed for use only during in-class proctored settings.
 We do not currently support Respondus Monitor or the use of video conferencing tools (BlueJeans, Zoom, etc) for remote proctoring.

 Although reducing the amount of time that students have to take an exam increases exam security, it also increases the chances that students will encounter technical difficulties that hinder their ability to complete the exam successfully.
-Multiple factors should be considered when considering time constraints to place on your exam:
+Multiple factors should be weighed when considering time constraints to place on your exam: